fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-internal-transfer-transactions.md

 </details>

-1. From the left menu, go to ``Accounting` > `Chart of Accounts``.
+1. From the left menu, go to ``Accounting` > `Chart of Accounts``
-1. Select the account you want to transfer money to or from.
+1. Select the account you want to transfer money to or from
-1. Select the `Match` link on the transaction.
+1. Select the `Match` link on the transaction
-1. Select `Internal transfer`.
+1. Select `Internal transfer`
 1. You will be presented with potential matches:
-    1. Choose the matching transaction.
+    1. Choose the matching transaction
-    1. Select "Update" to save the internal transfer match.
+    1. Select "Update" to save the internal transfer match

 Your internal transfer will appear in both the sending and receiving accounts.